This post lists the many great things to do in New York in November, updated for 2023.

 Veterans Day Parade

-On November 11th, 2021 over 25,000 people will participate in New York City’s Veterans Day Parade, making it the largest in the nation.
+On November 11th, 2023 over 20,000 marchers will participate in New York City’s Veterans Day Parade, making it the largest in the nation.

 There will be floats, marching bands, and various veterans groups joining in.

-The parade travels up 5th Avenue from 26th Street and ends at 52nd Street, right near Rockefeller Center.
+It travels up 5th Avenue from 26th Street and ends at 45th and 5th Street, just blocks Rockefeller Center.

 For more information, click here.